corbinenterline1/monty/README.md

+ # STATUS
+Currently I've got it all malloc and freeing properly.
+The push and pall functions merely print a line, but everything is testing properly.
+Next step is implementing opcodes themselves.
+ ## Might need to separate tok and strncmps to their own function
  # Monty bytecode Interpreter
  ## 0x19.
 C - Stacks, Queues - LIFO, FIFO

-This is a Monty bytecode Interpreter created by Corbin Enterline for Holberton School, Trimester 1.
+This is a Monty bytecode Interpreter created by Anthony Sims & Corbin Enterline for Holberton School, Trimester 1.
 This program interprets and runs Monty byte code.
 Usage as follows:

 * Usage